This is a short tale of how we designed an AI-powered app to help users find and book trusted home service pros—fast.

 Discover

-We ran benchmarking and user interviews to better understand our users and shape the design around their actual needs.
+We ran competitive analysis and benchmarking to understand our users better and shape the design around their actual needs.

 We conducted benchmarking sessions with four users who booked services on Angi and Thumbtack.
 We selected these platforms for theiquestionnaire approach, which gathers detailed information to provide better estimates and tailored options.
 By observing user interactions, we identified common behaviors and pain points in the booking process.